AndEsterson/obgrep/readme.md

 # Obgrep

-Obgrep is a simple command line tool, it works a lot like `grep -r` but provides a list of matches with numbers corresponding to each file, entering that number then opens the file in obsidian, intendedas an in terminal way of searching obsidian notes
+Obgrep is a simple command line tool, it works a lot like `grep -r` but provides a list of matches with numbers corresponding to each file, entering that number then opens the file in Obsidian, intendedas an in terminal way of searching Obsidian notes

 # Usage